citusdata/citus_docs/tutorials/tut-hash-distribution.rst

 table stored a stream of events while another table stored some aggregations of those events and made queries over them quick.

-That's all for now.
-To learn more about Citus continue to the :ref:`next tutorial <tut_append>`, or, if you're done with the cluster, run this to stop the worker and master:
+We hope you enjoyed working through this tutorial.
+Once you're ready to stop the cluster run these commands:

 ::